learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 ## Introduction

-In the previous lesson, you learned about the formula of the z-score, and looked at a few toy examples to explain an observation's standard score for normally distributed data.
+In the previous lesson, you learned about the formula of the $z$-score, and looked at a few toy examples to explain an observation's standard score for normally distributed data.
 In this lab, you'll practice by standardizing and visualize some normal distributions.

 ## Objectives

 You will be able to:

-* Calculate and interpret z-scores for observations
+* Calculate and interpret $z$-scores for observations
 * Visualize the data before and after standardization to visually inspect the results

 ## Let's get started

-> A z-score can help identify how many standard deviations above or below the mean a certain observation is.
-Every time you obtain a z-score, use “above” or “below” in your phrasing.
+> A $z$-score can help identify how many standard deviations above or below the mean a certain observation is.
+Every time you obtain a $z$-score, use “above” or “below” in your phrasing.

-The yields of apples trees in an orchard has been recorded in the file `yield.csv`.
+The yields of apple trees in an orchard have been recorded in the file `yield.csv`.
 Each observation is recorded by weighing apples from trees (in pounds) and adding their weights.
 There are 5000 observations in total for this data.

-## Load, visualize and give general comments on the dataset
+## Load, visualize and give general comments about the dataset

 Use pandas for loading and inspecting the data.